-KING’S HEAD THEATRE
+KING’S HEAD THEATRE, ISLINGTON

-Wed 15 May - Sat 8 June 2019
+Wed 15 May - Sat 8 June 2019:

-1987.
+1988.
 Thatcher’s Britain.

-17-year-old Luke runs away to London – away from homophobic playground slurs, headlines that scream ‘Don’t Teach Our Children To Be Gay’ and a family who wouldn’t understand him – to Uncle Martin, who he once saw with his arms around another man at a march.
+Seventeen-year-old Luke runs away to London – away from homophobic playground slurs, headlines that scream ‘Don’t Teach Our Children To Be Gay’ and a family who wouldn’t understand him – to Uncle Martin, who he once saw with his arms around another man at a march.

 In the capital, Mark is sacked because of fears about colleagues working with ‘someone like him’.
-His boyfriend, Selwyn, faces being beaten up both by the police and at home by his own brother.
+His boyfriend, Selwyn, faces being beaten up both by the police and at home by his own stepbrother.
 Meanwhile, Debbie battles with her son, who doesn’t want to live with her and her girlfriend.